-SECTION 412.
-DUTY TO RECOGNIZE MEASURE OF PROTECTION

-ORDERED IN A CONVENTION COUNTRY.

-- (a) A court of this state shall recognize and enforce a measure of protection ordered by a an authority in convention country if: - (1) the convention country exercised jurisdiction in substantial conformity with this [article] or the measure of protection was ordered under factual circumstances meeting the jurisdictional standards of this [article]; and - (2) the determination has not been modified in accordance with this [article]. - (b) Even if a child is not habitually resident in the country, the recognition required by subsection (a) applies to a measure of protection ordered by an authority in a convention country that had jurisdiction over the divorce or annulment of the marriage of the parents of the child if:
+1 PART 4: RECOGNITION AND ENFORCEMENT 2 SECTION 421.
+DUTY TO RECOGNIZE MEASURE OF PROTECTION 3 ORDERED IN A CONVENTION COUNTRY.
+4 (a) A court of this state shall recognize and enforce a measure of protection ordered by an 5 authority in convention country if: 6 (1) the convention country exercised jurisdiction in substantial conformity with 7 this [article] or the measure of protection was ordered under factual circumstances meeting the 8 jurisdictional standards of this [article]; and 9 (2) the measure has not been modified in accordance with this [article].
+0 (b) Even if a child is not habitually resident in the convention country, the recognition 1 required by subsection (a) applies to a measure of protection ordered by an authority in a 2 convention country that had jurisdiction over the divorce or annulment of the marriage of the 3 parents of the child if: 4 (1) the law of the convention country so provides; 5 (2) one of the parents was habitually resident in the country; 6 (3) at least one of the parents had parental responsibility of the child at the time 7 the proceedings for divorce or annulment was commenced; and 8 (4) the jurisdiction of the authority that decided the divorce or annulment was 9 agreed to by the parents or any other person with parental responsibility.
+0 [(c) A court of this state need not apply this section if the measure of protection law of a 1 convention country violates fundamental principles of human rights.]
+2 Comment 3 Related to the Convention, Art.
+10, 23(1).
+This section sets out in subsection (a) the basic rule of recognition.
+It requires recognition of child custody determinations made in another contracting country if the measure was decided in accordance with the jurisdictional provisions of this article.
+The operative language from Section 303 has been slightly rewritten but the duty to recognize is not lessened in this article.